dfdeagle47/powerpoint-addin-save-async-issue/README.md

 You can also find a [video here](resources/2020-10-20_10-41-51.mp4) which shows the issue.

 Notes:
-- The `<select />` does not server a purpose other than reproducing this bug.
+- The `<select />` does not serve a purpose other than reproducing this bug.
 It's not used in the code.
 - Even though the `saveAsync` callback is not called, the state is still persisted.
 This can be verified by saving the presentation and opening it once again.